Manaslu Tsum Valley Trek - 23 Days

 Our Manaslu Tsum Valley Trek is a wonderful combination of two treks: The Manaslu Circuit Trek and Tsum Valley Trek.
 Neither of these trails is heavily trafficked, and in fact, they are two of the more underrated treks in the country.
 The combination makes for a 23-day excursion into the precious Hidden Valley of Tsum and around the pristine Manaslu(8,156 meters/26,758 feet) – the 8th tallest mountain in the world.

 This journey has it all – terraced hillsides, raging rivers, mountain settlements, alpine passes, and of course, huge snow-clad mountains.
 If you look at a map of the ManasluTsum Valley Trek, you will see that the trail is nestled between two popular trekking spots: the Annapurna Conservation Area and Langtang National Park.
-However, this trail, particularly Tsum Valley, has a completely unique, almost untouched feel to it.
+However, this trail, particularly Tsum Valley, has a unique, almost untouched feel to it.

 Then, we begin the Manaslu Circuit part of the trail.
 A major highlight of this section is traversing the Larkya La Pass (5135 meters), which exposes trekkers to mind-boggling mountain views.
 We are eye-to-eye with these massive peaks, which make us feel humbled to be in their presence.
 Two days after the pass, we arrive in Dharapani, take a two-hour drive to Besisahar, and stay for the night.
 The following day we bid farewell, or rather “see you later” to the mountain, and will return to Kathmandu.